aml-org/als/documentation/features/features.md

   + Initialization Result

 #### [Initialized](https://microsoft.github.io/language-server-protocol/specification#initialized):
-The final message in a three-way handshake between the client and the server (Initialize Request, Initialize Response, Initialized notification).
+The final message in a three-way handshake between the client and the server (Initialize Request, Initialize Response, Initialized Notification).
 + Flow: The client sends notification to the server.
 + Triggered by:
   + Initialized notification